 - You find subfolders for each date by the year, month, and day

-- Open the folder for the date your interested in to find my older Messages
+- Open the folder for the date you’re interested in to find my older Messages

 - Double-click the .ichat file to open it in Messages